Prachigharat/Prachigharat/README.md

 - 👋 Hi, I’m @Prachigharat
 - 👀 I’m interested in cyber security, hacking and graphics
 - 🌱 I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me prachigharat0610@gmail.com
+- 📫 How to reach me prachigharat0610@gmai.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Prachigharat/Prachigharat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.